Craftyawesome/Kart-Public/README.md

 [SRB2Kart](https://srb2.org/mods/) is a kart racing mod based on the 3D Sonic the Hedgehog fangame [Sonic Robo Blast 2](https://srb2.org/), based on a modified version of [Doom Legacy](http://doomlegacy.sourceforge.net/).

+This fork aims to support the Nintendo Switch.

 ## Dependencies
 - NASM (x86 builds only)
 - SDL2 (Linux/OS X only)